weynandk/info_threefold/src/token/how_to_buy/tft_interstellar.md

 <img src=img/interstellar_trade_1.png width="900">

-* You confirm the transaction and will get a succes message when it has gone through, plus a little bell will also ring.
+* You confirm the transaction and will get a success message when it has gone through, plus a little bell will also ring.

 * You now have TFTs in your wallet